GBrachetta/boilerplate-django/README.md

    The app contains a Pipfile, so a virtual shell will be automatically started if you have [pipenv](https://pipenv.pypa.io/en/latest/) installed, otherwise create your virtual environment with the manager of your preference.

-2. Install the requirements from `Pipfile` with `$ pipenv install` and `$ pipenv install --dev` if using Pipenv, otherwise with `pip install -r requirements.txt`.
+2. Install the requirements with `$ pipenv install` and `$ pipenv install --dev` if using Pipenv, otherwise with `$ pip install -r requirements.txt`.

 3. You can change the name of the project to one of your liking by running

-    `python manage.py rename <current-project-name> <new-project-name>`
+    `$ python manage.py rename <current-project-name> <new-project-name>`

-4. Apply migrations with `python manage.py migrate` to initialize the database with the proprietary Django models.
+4. Apply migrations with `$ python manage.py migrate` to initialize the database with the proprietary Django models.

 That's all.
 Happy coding!